JuliusShade/next.js-mock-api/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Running Tests

-Describe how to run the automated tests for this system (if applicable).

-## Deployment

-Instructions on how to deploy the application (if applicable).

 ## Dynamic Route Functionality

 The application uses Next.js's dynamic routing feature to create a unique route for each user profile.
 When a user clicks on a profile from the home page, they are taken to a route like `/users/{id}`, where `{id}` is the unique identifier for the selected user profile.
 The user's detailed information is then fetched and displayed.